 We believe, every child has a natural potential which should be properly nurtured.
 This helps them to learn and develop in a social environment.
 In our open-plan setting we believe this form of education works well, which allows children of different ages to come together and learn from each others in the same group.
 As we can see, this system of learning in mixed age group is really beneficial and in many cases children are progressing fast to reach their full potentials.

 Our fully qualified staff combines this approach with the Waldorf approach throughout the day.
 The Waldorf approach emphasizes the imagination of the child and allows it to develop the creativity of each child through artistic or practical activities.
 This is done mainly in our Art room but each rooms are set up around the theme we are covering to boost their learning experience.

 At the beginning of the morning session (usually between 10 and 11 am when research suggests child concentration are at the highest level) and once through afternoon session (when we feel the children are most focused) we will set up for adult-led activity which again is around our theme/topic.
 Children are offered to participate in such activities in smaller groups and at similar levels of development and abilities, to fully enjoy each activity and to gain a maximum learning experience.
 This philosophy encourages the child to become a free, moral and integrated individual.
 It also supports every child in fulfilling his or her unique aspirations.

 In order to build up the individuality of each child Loris Malaguzzi developed the Reggio Emilia Approach, a new program of education on the principles of respect, responsibility and community as a reflection of the impact that World War II had on children living in the Reggio Emilia in Italy.
-We combine this method with the Montessori and Waldorf approach to educate children about the world around us, to take care of themselves and their responsibilities, respect people around in the community and from different cultural backgrounds.
+The staff is inspired by the Montessori and Waldorf approach to educate children about the world around us, to take care of themselves and their responsibilities, respect people around in the community and from different cultural backgrounds.